ml6team/fondant/docs/guides/build_a_simple_pipeline.md

 ## Adding components

 Now it's time to incrementally build our pipeline by adding different execution steps.
 We refer to these steps as `Components`.
 Components are executable elements of a pipeline that consume and produce dataframes.
 The components are defined by a component specification.
-The component specification is a YAML file that outlines the input and output data structures, along with the arguments utilised by the component.
+The component specification is a YAML file that outlines the input and output data structures, along with the arguments utilised by the component and a reference the the docker image used to run the component.

 Fondant offers three distinct component types:
 - **Reusable components**: These can be readily used without modification.